 Each year, a number of cities in the Cost vs. Value Report show a cost-recouped average that is above 100% for some remodeling projects.
 This indicates that, on average, those projects are worth more in resale value than the owner spent to construct them.

-This may seem impossible, particularly to homeowners in areas where property values are still lower than they were 5 years ago and only rising slowly, and it certainly is the exception to the rule.
+This may seem impossible, particularly to homeowners in areas where property values are still lower than they were several years ago and only rising slowly, and it certainly is the exception to the rule.
 When it does occur, however, it is usually tied to a particularly hot real estate market or to specific projects that are either in high demand from buyers or make a big difference in how buyers perceive a property.
 If a remodeling project helps a house meet buyers' expectations—adding a deck to the only house in the neighborhood without one, for example, or adding a second bathroom in an area where every other home already has two—the homeowner can expect a good return either in the form of a higher selling price, a quick sale, or both (assuming everything else about the house is up to standard).